ATacoDev/SE-320/Code Review Guidelines.md

 - When uploading packages, be sure to leave README on what you changed, and important instructions
 - Leave comments if you have questions or suggestions

+# Package publishing
+- Please publish all packages to your repsective branches
+- High priority packages (iteration packages) will be reviewed and then merged into the main branch

 # Coding standards:

 ### Functions